Mesothelioma in the Navy

 Treatment for Navy Veterans With Mesothelioma

-The VA healthcare system offers cutting-edge treatment and cancer care for Navy veterans with mesothelioma.
-The VA can properly diagnose mesothelioma cases, and they even offer second opinions from mesothelioma specialists who work for the VA.
+The VA healthcare system provides advanced treatment and expert cancer care for Navy veterans diagnosed with mesothelioma.
+Treatment options include immunotherapy, chemotherapy, radiation therapy and surgery.
+The VA also offers accurate diagnosis and access to second opinions from mesothelioma specialists within the VA network.

-Even if you don’t live near a mesothelioma specialist, the VA offers virtual appointments and remote case management that allow a specialist to oversee and direct your treatment.
-The VA also reimburses travel expenses for veterans to receive covered medical care.
+Your treatment plan will depend on many factors, including cancer stage, cell type, overall health and genetic factors.
+For veterans who don’t live near a specialist, the VA offers virtual appointments and remote case management, allowing experts to guide your treatment online.
+Additionally, the VA reimburses travel expenses for veterans who need to travel for covered medical care.

 VA Treatment Centers